 Section 6.2 - Transportation Interruptions

 The parties shall coordinate their nomination activities, giving sufficient time to meet the deadlines of the affected Transporter(s).
 Each party shall give the other party timely prior notice, sufficient to meet the requirements of all Transporter(s) involved in the transaction, of the quantities of Gas to be delivered and purchased each Day.
-Should either party become aware that actual deliveries at the Delivery Point(s) are greater or lesser than the Scheduled Gas, such party shall promptly notify the other party..
+Should either party become aware that actual deliveries at the Delivery Point(s) are greater or lesser than the Scheduled Gas, such party shall promptly notify the other party.

 Section 6.3 - Transportation Penalties